Only do the essential things. The rest is noise.

 “You cannot overestimate the unimportance of practically everything”.

-This leads us to understand that the many good opportunities aren’t as great as the few great opportunities.
+-> many good opportunities aren’t as great as the few great opportunities.
 This is why you should take your time to explore all of your options.
 You should discern more, so you can do less.

 Nonessentialist: everything is essential.
 All opportunities are equal.